A unified quantile framework for nonlinear heterogeneous transcriptome-wide associations: Methodology

-{ \paragraph{Selection of $K$.} The length of $A_k$ and the number of regions ($K$) can be set depending on applications.
-Though the piecewise linear approximation eq \eqref{eq:linear_approx} assumes $\cup_{k=1}^K A_k = (0,1)$ for estimation, it can be relaxed in the context of hypothesis testing.
+The length of $A_k$ and the number of regions ($K$) can be set depending on applications.
+Though the piecewise linear approximation eq. \eqref{eq:linear_approx} assumes $\cup_{k=1}^K A_k = (0,1)$ for estimation, this assumption can be relaxed in the context of hypothesis testing.
 To test the overall associations between $X_Z$ and $Y$, integrating $\beta(\tau)$'s over a larger region $A_k$ is especially helpful in detecting weak genetic associations.
-Based on our empirical experience, $K = 3$ or $4$ would be sufficient to detect homogeneous associations, such as location shift, and a relatively larger $K$ (e.g., $K=9$) facilitates detecting local associations, whereas a very large $K$ is not recommended because of the risk of power loss.
+Based on our empirical experience, $K = 3$ or $4$ should be sufficient to detect homogeneous associations such as location shift, and a relatively larger $K$ (e.g., $K=9$) facilitates detecting local associations, whereas a very large $K$ is not recommended because of the risk of power loss.
 As the underlying association patterns are unknown in real applications, one can further consider using partially overlapped regions and multiple choices of $K$ to improve the power.
-In practice, we use the Cauchy combination method to combine results from $K\in\{3,4, 5, 9\}$ with slightly overlapped regions to obtain robust and powerful results (see the region segments in Appendix Section 1).
+In practice, we use the Cauchy combination method to combine results from $K\in\{3,4, 5, 9\}$ with slightly overlapped regions to obtain robust and powerful results (see the region segments in Appendix Section 1.2).
 This approach is data-driven, insensitive to the underlying association patterns, and avoids selecting $K$ as a tuning parameter.
 Furthermore, for a specified $K$, we recommend considering the partition such that $\cup_{k=1}^K A_k $ covers the 5\% percentile to the 95\% percentile of the value of $X_Z$.
 We do not recommend considering $\tau<0.05$ and $\tau>0.95$, as coefficients of extreme quantiles are more challenging to estimate.
-Excluding the extreme regions $\tau\in(0,0.05)$ and $\tau\in(0.95,1)$ may lead to loss of power if the local association only exists at the extreme tails.
-Investigators can set the regions based on applications; the specific regions we used are provided in Appendix Section 1 as an illustration. }
+Note that excluding the extreme regions $\tau\in(0,0.05)$ and $\tau\in(0.95,1)$ may lead to loss of power if local association only manifest at these extreme tails.
+Investigators can also choose the regions based on specific applications.